 - No bloatware.
 Unlike Windows 10 and macOS, Ubuntu's installer features the ability to include only essential software.
 This means opting out of ridiculous games, commercial products, and preinstalled software that's going to waste RAM and CPU resources.

 - Installing Kali tools is easy.
 Thanks to the Katoolin project, it's possible to quickly install hacking tools on Ubuntu that are found in Kali Linux.
-I don't necessarily advise users install such tools on an Ubuntu machine but I think Null Byte readers will appreciate this.
+I don't necessarily advise users to install such tools on an Ubuntu machine, but I think Null Byte readers will appreciate this.

 Overall, this series is somewhat geared toward Windows 10 users interested in transitioning to Ubuntu, so I'll start building the operating system from scratch at the point of installation.
-Readers who already have Ubuntu installed can skip to later parts in the series when they are available.
+Readers who already have Ubuntu installed can skip to later parts in the series.

 To properly protect against physical attacks, Ubuntu should be hardened from the ground up during the installation.
-First, download the latest Ubuntu ISO, verify the ISO, and create a Live USB.
+First, download the latest Ubuntu ISO.
+As of Dec.
+3, 2020, the newest versions are Ubuntu 20.04.1 LTS (with updates until 2025) and Ubuntu 20.10 (with updates until July 2021).
+Next, verify the ISO, and create a Live USB.
 I recommend Etcher, a cross-platform live USB creator.

 Insert your USB flash drive into your computer, choose "Select image" in Etcher, then pick the Ubuntu IOS you downloaded.
 Next, select "Connect a drive" or just "Select drive," and choose your USB stick.
 Click on "Flash!" and wait until it's done.